whosFritz/mensa-food-feed-ical/README.md

 ## Features

 - Fetches meal data for multiple Mensa locations.
-- Stores meal data in a MongoDB database.
-- Replaces old meals with updated data to avoid duplications.
 - Provides an ICS feed for each Mensa.
-- Logs activity and errors using Winston.
-- Uses a cron job to update meal data every 10 minutes.
 - Dockerized for easy deployment.

 ## Requirements